Students from the Research Opportunities Program share their experiences from the field.

 What does the acceptance process look like?
 How will I know that I am officially accepted?

-Faculty supervisors will schedule interviews or phone calls, or email questions to students they are considering.
+Faculty supervisors will schedule interviews, phone calls, or email questions to students they are considering.
 Each faculty supervisor has their own process.
 If a professor is interested in moving forward with your application, your eligibility will be verified.
 If you are eligible to participate in an ROP course, you will sign a contract with your supervising professor.
-Students will be enrolled directly into the course by the office of Experiential Learning & Outreach Support.
+Students will be enrolled directly into the course by the Experiential Learning & Outreach Support Office.

-I have not been contacted with regards to my ROP application(s).
+I have not been contacted regarding my ROP application(s).
 Is there still a chance that I might get selected for an ROP course?

-Only students who are being considered or are selected for an ROP course will be contacted by the relevant faculty supervisor.
-Unfortunately, if you do not receive and sign an offer by either April 19, 2023 (for Summer 2023 ROP courses) or May 19, 2023 (for Fall 2023, Fall/Winter 2023-24 and Winter 2024 ROP courses), you have not been selected for a 2023-24 ROP course.
+Only students being considered or selected for an ROP course will be contacted by the relevant faculty supervisor.
+Unfortunately, if you do not receive and sign an offer by either April 19, 2025 (for Summer 2025 ROP courses) or May 30, 2025 (for Fall 2025, Fall/Winter 2025-26 and Winter 2026 ROP courses), you have not been selected for a 2025-26 ROP course.

 I have already signed an ROP contract with a professor but have received an offer from another professor.
 Can I withdraw from the first contract and sign another contract?